Design a flow

 Triggers only fire if there are steps connected to them, so the next step is to figure out what steps you want connected to the trigger.
 The exception is legacy Integration Builder triggers, which continue to execute whatever script is associated with them.

 Step 2: Decide what information needs to go where

-The next step in designing a flow is to figure out what applications need to be included, as well as what information you want to push into those applications and when.
-This determines what steps you need to add, in what order you need to connect them, and what inputs you need to configure.
+The next step in designing a flow is to figure out what applications you want to connect, as well as what information needs to flow between xMatters and those applications and when.
+This determines the steps you need to add, the order you need to connect them in, and the inputs you need to configure.

 In our MIM scenario, the event is initiated by Monitoring Tool X. The form includes properties for summary, details, severity, incident_id, and customer_impacting.
 We know we need to push incident details into ServiceNow since it's our system of record in this scenario.
 We also want to post the incident details to a chat channel, but we want to include the ServiceNow incident number in the channel name, so the chat steps come after the ServiceNow Create Incident step.
 We'll get into the steps that come next when we talk about the switch step.

 Whatever step you're adding, the basics are the same, though the setup required and any prerequisites depend on the particular step.
 In many cases, you simply need to drag a step onto the canvas, connect it to a previous step, and configure any required inputs to get started.

-- Locate the step in the palette, either in the Apps panel or the Custom panel.
+- Locate the step in the palette in either in the Apps or Custom tabs.